learn-co-curriculum/dsc-pandas-series-and-dataframes/README.md

 ### Defining Functions

 At this point, we will need to define some functions to perform data manipulation so that we can reuse them easily.
-In Python, we define a function using the `def` keyword.
-Afterwords, we give the function a name, followed by parentheses.
+Let's review how to do this: In Python, we define a function using the `def` keyword.
+Afterwards, we give the function a name, followed by parentheses.
 Any required (or optional parameters) are specified within the parentheses, just as you would normally call a function.
-You then specify the functions behavior using a colon and an indentation, much the same way you would a for loop or conditional block.
+You then specify the function's behavior using a colon and an indentation, much the same way you would a for loop or conditional block.
 Finally, if you want your function to return something (as with the str.pop() method) as opposed to a function that simply does something in the background but returns nothing (such as list.append()), you must use the `return` keyword.
 Note that as soon as a function hits a point in execution where something is returned, the function would terminate and no further commands would be executed.
 In other words the `return` command both returns a value and forces termination of the function.

 ```python